erlebach/pytest_generator/NOTES.md

 But the fact is that the answer generator and structure generator are close.
 Since the answer test  first runs the structure test, I should be able to control the flow within the test itself.
 ----------------------------------------------------------------------
+2024-03-25_15:38
+Pydantic validates function arguments of many different types and is customizable.
+However, one cannot check function return types.
+Strange since that could be checked if I annotate the function return type.